ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 At the end of Metal Gear Solid 2, Raiden learned that his Colonel was in fact an artificial intelligence manipulating Raiden to perform its political bidding.
 The bidding in question refers to the AI’s desire to control the human race by controlling the spread of information via the press and the Internet, but we’ll focus on that more in a moment.

 During the first part of this conversation, the audience learns how this AI came to be, and surprisingly, it is similar to the way human beings as a species came to be.
-Unlike the origin of human life in the oceans, the AI’s "life" had its basis in American idealism, hence the AI’s referencing of the White House as a symbol.
+Unlike the origin of human life in the oceans, the AI’s “life” had its basis in American idealism, hence the AI’s referencing of the White House as a symbol.

 In the mind of the AI, their purpose is to push forward American values (things like freedom, equality, and healthy competition).
 However, Raiden points out what should be an obvious contradiction in the AI’s thought process: that the AI wants to take away those freedoms via censorship.